Thinking about running a 100 miler?

 - But if you do choose a 100 miler that’s far away, try to choose a race that has similar terrain and conditions that the ones that you have at home.
-If you live in a flat place and don’t have access to any technical terrain, don’t go and sign-up for a mountain 100 mile race!
-And this is not to say that you can’t do it, but if you don’t have much experience and you really want to have a good time with training, you need to use everything in your power to control what you can and in that regard, picking a race with similar conditions to the trails you have at home can be key.
+If you live in a flat place and don’t have access to any technical terrain, DO NOT go and sign-up for a mountain 100 mile race as your first-ever 100 miler!
+And this is not to say that you can’t do it, but if you don’t have much experience with a serious distance like 100 miles and you really want to have a good time with training, you need to use everything in your power to control what you can.
+So in this regard, picking a race with similar conditions to the trails you have at home can be key.

 - Try to commit as soon as possible (hopefully 6+ months in advance) so you can have time to plan everything down to the details regarding; travel, logistics and most importantly, time to train consistently.

 - Get a coach and follow a program.
 Really.
 I know it may seems like this recommendation may be biased coming from us (we are an Ultramarathon Training App after all!) but you will absolutely want some guidance to help you through this for three main reasons: 1) You will want to have clear overview of your training structure and WHAT you should be doing WHEN; 2) Having a coach and a training plan will help you to make the most out of the limited time you have for training, and that is HUGE when it comes to training for a 100 miles; and lastly 3) It will keep you accountable, which is something you will need for those weeks that you will not feel like training a lot.